OSU-BMBL/ssread/static/docs/contact.md

 # Acknowledgment

-We acknowledge Ren Qi for her dedicated help in running the data and providing valuable comments.
  This research utilized two resources of high-performance computing (HPC), which is supported by the Extreme Science and Engineering Discovery Environment (XSEDE) and Ohio State University.

 # Disclaimer